Anna Rezan

-Anna Rezan (Άννα Ρεζάν; born Anna Hannah Rezan Kritseli, Άννα Χάνα Ρεζαν Κριτσέλη; 12 December 1992) is a Greek actress and singer.
+Anna Rezan (Άννα Ρεζάν; born Anna Hannah Rezan Kritseli, Άννα Χάνα Ρεζαν Κριτσέλη; 12 December 1992) is a Greek actress, singer and filmmaker.
 She began her career in her early teens by appearing in Greek films and television series, most notably in the 2010 comedy film Show Bitch which premiered at the Thessaloniki International Film Festival.

 Her first international feature film role was in La Commedia di Amos Poe, a new translation of Dante's Divine Comedy by Amos Poe that premiered in the 2010 Venice Film Festival and starred Roberto Benigni.
 Her debut song, "Let There Be Rain", was released internationally in 2011 and in 2016, "Let There be Love" was released internationally by Universal Music Group.
-In 2017, she co-starred in Dance Fight Love Die: With Mikis On the Road by Asteris Koutoulas.
+In 2018, she co-starred in Dance Fight Love Die: With Mikis On the Road by Asteris Koutoulas.
 The film premiered at the Hof International Film Festival.
 Rezan's directorial debut, My People, is a historical documentary film, co-produced with Mitchell Block and Kim Magnusson.
-It premiered in 2022 in Los Angeles to positive reviews.
+It premiered in Los Angeles to positive reviews and was set for release in 2025.
+In 2025 she co¬stars in viral comedy crime TV series Great Kills (TV series).

 Early life

-She was born in Athens to Fotis Rezan Kritseli and Eva Matilda Kalamara, both of whom are interested in dramatic arts.
-Her father, who is of Izmirian, Cretan and Peloponnesian descent, is a federal judge who had aspirations to be a director; her mother, a Greek-Jewish attorney of Spanish and Polish descent, studied at Karolos Koun's School of Dramatic Arts before going to law school.
+She was born in Athens to Fotis Kritselis and Eva Matilda Kalamara, both of whom are interested in dramatic arts.
+Her father, who is of İzmirian, Cretan and Peloponnesian descent, is a federal judge who had aspirations to be a director; her mother, a Greek-Jewish attorney of Spanish and Polish descent, studied at Karolos Koun's School of Dramatic Arts before going to law school.
 Her maternal great-grandmother did not survived Auschwitz during World War II.
-Rezan has an older brother, Leon, is maternally related to Maria Rezan and paternally related to Constantine P Cavafy.Her father died in August 2007.
+Rezan has an older brother, Leon, is maternally related to Maria Rezan and paternally related to Constantine P Cavafy.
+Her father died in August 2007.

 Rezan was interested in the arts from an early age and decided to be an actress after watching Greek movies, musicals, Disney films, and comedies.
 She started performing at age 11 in a school play and later performed with Stagecoach Productions.
 She began writing lyrics at age 9 and started electric guitar lessons at 17.
 At age 11, she starred in a theatrical show performing Oops!...
 I Did It Again while on summer holiday with her family.
 The following year, she starred in The Hall of Fame of the Moon, which premiered at the Greek National Opera and was produced by Cyprus' Ministry of Culture.
 Greece's Minister of Education attended the performance.
 She took classes at New York Film Academy and enrolled at Panteion University to study journalism in late 2009.
 She also took acting courses at Lee Strasberg Theatre and Film Institute in Los Angeles, where she lived part-time.
 As a teenager, her articles, which centered on love, therapy, films, and musicians such as David Bowie, Nick Cave, and The Cure, were published in indie magazines.